Why controlled vocabularies?

 The COAR Controlled Vocabularies have multilingual support.
 The Editorial Board translates labels into numerous other languages.

-- Resource type to identify the genre of a research resource – version 1.1 released in October 2016
+- Resource type to identify the genre of a research resource – draft v.2.0 (May 2018)

 For more information about our method and process for developing the repositories, please read this briefing paper